shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCD/zOSFileSourceConfig/Overview.md

 ### Version 8

-* Update udclient and uDeployRestClient Fixed NoClassDefFoundError for StringUtils.
+* Update udclient and uDeployRestClient.
+* Fixed NoClassDefFoundError for StringUtils.

 ### Version 7